Lewis Hamilton posts cryptic response to Fernando Alonso after reported Max Verstappen comparison

 Following the release of the report on Saturday, two-time world champion Alonso took to social media to bemoan "the continuous search for headlines", adding all titles were "amazing".

-However, Hamilton, appearing to respond to the report, later posted an image from his 2007 season alongside Alonso at McLaren, which showed the Brit stood on top of a podium with the Spaniard below him, accompanied by a thumbs up emoji.
+However, Hamilton, appearing to respond to the report on Saturday evening, posted an image from his 2007 season alongside Alonso at McLaren, which showed the Brit stood on top of a podium with the Spaniard below him, accompanied by a thumbs up emoji.

+Speaking after finishing second to Verstappen at the Mexico City Grand Prix on Sunday, Hamilton said: "I don't really have a lot to say about it, it does make me giggle.

+"I have tried to be really respectful over the years, for example when you've ever asked me who's been the best driver against me I've given praise.

 Alonso was reported to have said: "Max's titles are worth more than Hamilton's.